John Stagliano: Personal life

 Stagliano was in a relationship with pornographic actress Krysti Lynn (A.K.A Shawna Yager) during 1993.
 She was driving Stagliano's Acura Legend when she died on December 7, 1995, in an accident in Calabasas.

 In 1997, Stagliano tested positive for HIV.
 As of 2002, medication has kept the virus in check.

-He married former porn star Tricia Devereaux (Karen Stagliano) in 2008.
+He married former porn star Tricia Devereaux (a.k.a.
+Karen Stagliano) in 2008.

 Stagliano espouses a libertarian political philosophy, and has been a significant financial contributor to the Cato Institute and the Reason Foundation, both libertarian think tanks.